“DANCING UNDER THE GALLOWS”

-She then moved to Israel (joining one of her sisters who had managed to escape there before the war) and taught music in Tel Aviv.
+She then moved to Israel (joining one of her sisters who had managed to escape there before the war) and taught music in Jerusalem and Tel Aviv.
 “I must say, when I moved to Israel there was not a day without political tension, but to experience democracy!
 After Hitler and Stalin, you feel what it means.
 You can read, speak, trust everyone.
 It was a beautiful life in Israel, inspiring.
 Musicians, scientists and writers – they all came and lectured.
 It was a cultural centre.
 I was very happy.”

 “LIFE IS BEAUTIFUL”